richardzmija/fusion-compiler/docs/grammar.md

 keyword deviates from the C language specification the syntax remains very similar.
 For details see the `<printf_statement>` non-terminal and the regular expression for the string literal token.

+Since the declarations are not supported by this subset for simplicity the order of function definitions in a source file doesn't matter.
+This means that if a function is called before being defined the compiler will not raise semantic errors.
 ## Tokens:

 - Keywords: `int`, `if`, `else`, `while`, `return`, `printf`